mwhatter/OpenPhalanX/README.md

 5. With "Deploy_Phalanx_Formation.ps1" open in the editor, go to the Terminal menu and select "Run Active File".
 This will execute the installation script in the Terminal window.

+   You will need the requisite permissions within AD to force a password reset, disbale, or enable an account.
+You also need to have admin rights and powershell remoting must be enabled on the remote host.

 ## API Keys Configuration

 OpenPhalanX utilizes several APIs to facilitate its operations, each of which require API keys.
 These keys should be added to the locations specified in the `API_Keys&Extensions.txt` file.